 An authorisation instrument cannot be made to operate retrospectively.

-For further advice regarding authorisations, contact Policy and Employee Relations Branch.
+For further advice regarding authorisations, contact Policy and Workplace Relations Branch.